-• The infrastructure inventory will catalog existing public networks in the Region to serve as the foundation for new public networks
+- The infrastructure inventory will catalog existing public networks in the Region to serve as the foundation for new public networks. - Based on Memorandum Report No. 164, efforts will be made to initiate planning projects in each of the public enterprise communications applications.

-• The methodology for public networks needs analysis and implementation procedures is outlined in Technical Study Design Memorandum No. 4 previously cited
+• The methodology for public networks needs analysis and implementation procedures is outlined in Technical Study Design Memorandum No. 4 previously cited.